KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Localization-Article.md

             @Column {}
         }

-        This menu can be applied to any view.
-It's applied by ``SystemKeyboard`` to every key that triggers the ``KeyboardAction/nextLocale`` action, as well as to the space bar, if the ``Gestures/SpaceLongPressBehavior`` is set to ``Gestures/SpaceLongPressBehavior/openLocaleContextMenu``.
+        This menu can be applied to any view. ``KeyboardView`` applies it to every key that triggers the ``KeyboardAction/nextLocale`` action, as well as to the space bar, if the ``Gestures/SpaceLongPressBehavior`` is set to ``Gestures/SpaceLongPressBehavior/openLocaleContextMenu``.
     }
 }